crowdsourcing-class/crowdsourcing-class.github.io/assignment1.md

 #### Survey Questions
 </div>
 <div class="panel-body" markdown="1">
 Below are the questions that you will be asked to answer about your experience as a Crowd Worker.
-Please turn in your answers using <a href="https://docs.google.com/forms/d/16qS3R6Tc9T807NxHCf_fbS8znBOAjJQVG6NFhyCM_oQ/viewform?usp=send_form">this form</a>.
+Please turn in your answers using [the Homework 1 survey on Gradescope](https://www.gradescope.com/courses/36538).

+It is a good idea to write your answers in a file on you own computer, instead of typing them directly into Gradescope, so that you'll have a copy after you press the submit button.

+Please put N/A in your survey answer for questions involving Crowd Workers while you do not have access to it.

 1. Did you successfully sign up as a Worker?
-If you were unable to sign up as a worker, please give an explanation.
+2. If you were unable to sign up as a worker, please give an explanation.
-2. Did you successfully sign up for a requester account?
-If you were unable to sign up as a requester, please give an explanation.
+3. Did you successfully sign up for a requester account?
+4. If you were unable to sign up as a requester, please give an explanation.
-3. If you signed up for Mechanical Turk, what is your Worker ID?
-You can find it [here](https://www.mturk.com/mturk/dashboard) or [here](http://crowd-workers.com/analytics).
+5. What is your Worker ID?
+If you signed up for Mechanical Turk or Mechanical Turk Sandbox, you can look up this information on your Dashboard (<https://www.mturk.com/mturk/dashboard> or <https://workersandbox.mturk.com/dashboard>) or on Crowd Workers (<http://crowd-workers.com/analytics>).
-4. How many assignments did you complete?
-You can look up this information on your [Dashboard](https://www.mturk.com/mturk/dashboard) or on [Crowd Workers](http://crowd-workers.com/analytics).
+6. How many assignments did you complete?
+You can look up this information on your Dashboard (<https://www.mturk.com/mturk/dashboard> or <https://workersandbox.mturk.com/dashboard>) or on Crowd Workers (<http://crowd-workers.com/analytics>).
-5. What was your goal when you were working?
+7. What was your goal when you were working?
 * Make as much money as possible
 * Get a high hourly wage
 * Get through the 50 assignments as quickly as possible
 * Other
-6. How much money did you make?
+8. How much money did you make?
-7. How much time did you spend working?
+9. How much time did you spend working?
-8. Do you think you could make a reasonable wage if Mechanical Turk was your sole source of income?
+10. Do you think you could make a reasonable wage if Mechanical Turk was your sole source of income?
 * Yes
 * No
-9. Did any of your HITs get rejected?
-You can find out [here](https://www.mturk.com/mturk/dashboard).
+11. Did any of your HITs get rejected?
+You can find out on your Dashboard (<https://www.mturk.com/mturk/dashboard> or <https://workersandbox.mturk.com/dashboard>).
 * Yes
 * No
-10. If you did have a HIT rejected, what reason did the Requester give?
+12. If you did have a HIT rejected, what reason did the Requester give?
-11. What types of tasks did you do, and how did you pick them?
+13. What types of tasks did you do, and how did you pick them?
-12. What was the highest paying HIT that you completed?
-Find it [here](http://crowd-workers.com/analytics?ordering=-reward) and then click on the HIT title, and copy-and-paste a link to the HIT group.
+14. What was the highest paying HIT that you completed?
+Find it on Crowd Workers [here](http://crowd-workers.com/analytics?ordering=-reward) and then click on the HIT title, and copy-and-paste a link to the HIT group.
-13. What HIT paid you the highest hourly rate?
-Sort by "My hourly rate" [here](http://crowd-workers.com/analytics) and then click on the HIT title, and copy-and-paste a link to the HITgroup.
+15. What HIT paid you the highest hourly rate?
+Sort by "My hourly rate" on Crowd Workers [here](http://crowd-workers.com/analytics) and then click on the HIT title, and copy-and-paste a link to the HITgroup.
-14. Describe the most interesting or weirdest or most fun HIT that you found.
+16. Describe the most interesting or weirdest or most fun HIT that you found.
 Write a couple of sentences describing it.
-15. Which do you think provides a better way of discovering work?
+17. Which do you think provides a better way of discovering work?
+What is the reason?
+If other, please specify.
 * Crowd Workers
 * Mechanical Turk
 * Other
-16. Why?
-17. Would you recommend Crowd Workers to other Turkers?
+18. Would you recommend Crowd Workers to other Turkers?
 * Yes
 * No
-18. What would you do to improve the site to make it easier for users to find higher paying work?
+19. What would you do to improve the Crowd Worker site to make it easier for users to find higher paying work?
-19. Did you check out any of the other Turker productivity sites or try any productivity plugins?
+20. Did you check out any of the other Turker productivity sites or try any productivity plugins?
 * HITS worth Turking for
 * MTurk Crowd
-20. What did you think of the other productivity tools?
+21. What did you think of the other productivity tools?
-21. Extra Credit: Did you Leave a review for Crowd Workers on Google Chrome store?
-What changes would help improve the Crowd Workers plugin?
+22. Did you Leave a review for Crowd Workers on Google Chrome store?
+23. What did your review say?
+24. If you prefer to give constructive criticism instead of a review, what changes would help improve the Crowd Workers plugin?
 Were there any bugs you noticed?
 What was difficult or unintuitive to use?
 What features would you like to see added?

-It is a good idea to write your answers in a file on you own computer, instead of typing them directly into Google, so that you'll have a copy after you press the submit button.
-If you type them directly into Google, you won't be able to retrieve them.
 </div>
 </div>